SorenWT/iscgradients/README.md

 - and last but not least, my own Frankenstein's monster of a Functions repository (https://github.com/SorenWT/Functions)

 Each of these needs to be added to the path and set up properly for this to work.
 The Functions repository should be added with all subfolders.
-Code was run in MATLAB R2020a with all toolboxes, so if a function is missing for you, it may be an obscure MATLAB toolbox function.Y
+Code was run in MATLAB R2020a with all toolboxes, so if a function is missing for you, it may be an obscure MATLAB toolbox function.